-The Department of Health System Design and Global Health at the Icahn School of Medicine is dedicated to being the first in the nation to utilize the strength of a major U.S. health care system to learn from, and contribute to, global health systems.
+The Department of Global Health and Health Systems Design at the Icahn School of Medicine is dedicated to being the first in the nation to utilize the strength of a major U.S. health care system to learn from, and contribute to, global health systems.

-The Department of Health System Design and Global Health was established in May 2016.
+The Department of Global Health and Health Systems Design was established in May 2016.

 The goals of the Department include:

 - Training the next generation of health system strategists and global health leaders who can think globally to ensure innovative, proactive solutions well into the future

 - Pursuing health system design and transformation strategies for the Mount Sinai Health System and health systems worldwide